FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Introduction_to_Eclipse_Jetty_A_High-Performance_Web_Server_and_Servlet_Container.md

 ---
+description: This article explores the key features, architecture, and use cases of Eclipse Jetty.
+imgSrc: /imgs/2023/3383398588_Ship_on_the_ocean.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2023-12-27T08:18:10.000Z'
+tags: []
 title: Introduction to Eclipse Jetty A High-Performance Web Server and Servlet Container
-pubDate: "2023-12-27T08:18:10.000Z"
-description: "This article explores the key features, architecture, and use cases of Eclipse Jetty."
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Introduction to Eclipse Jetty: A High-Performance Web Server and Servlet Container

 Eclipse Jetty is an open-source, high-performance web server and servlet container designed for serving static and dynamic content.
 It is a subproject of the Eclipse Foundation, which is known for creating and maintaining various open-source projects.
 Jetty is widely used across a range of industries and applications, from small-scale projects to large-scale enterprise applications.
 This article explores the key features, architecture, and use cases of Eclipse Jetty.